-In the first half of 2018 the second of the three annual payments was made.
+In the first half of 2019 the third and last annual settlement was made.
 The Chairman and CEO received 510,596 IBERDROLA shares.
-The shares thus granted to Francisco Martínez Córcoles, 120,931 shares, correspond to his performance prior to his appointment as member-Business CEO.
+The member-Business CEO was granted 120,932 shares corresponding to his performance prior to his appointment as board member.

-21.3 Remuneration for belonging to other committees
+20.3 Remuneration for sitting on other committees

-Remuneration received by executive directors who in 2018 carried out director duties in companies controlled by IBERDROLA amounts to Euros 261 thousand.
+Remuneration received by executive directors who in 2019 carried out director duties in companies that are not wholly owned, directly or indirectly, by IBERDROLA amounts to Euros 302 thousand.

-21.4 Law 11/2018: Non-financial information and diversity
+20.4 Law 11/2018: Non-financial information and diversity

-Below the average remuneration received by members per type and sex in 2018 and 2018 is detailed as follows:
+Below the average remuneration received by members per type and genre in 2019 and 2018 is detailed as follows:

 20 2018

-Thousands of Euros Men Women Total Men
+Thousands of Euros Men Women Men Women

-Executive 4,121 - 4,023
+Executive 4,374 4,374 - -

-Independent and other external 313 462 298 462
+Independent and other external 358 413 313 462